kconstable/distributions-for-investments/README.md

 ### Univariate Distribution
 + Model portfolio assets individually as a single random variable
-+ nearly all the probablity of an assets returns are contained within 2 standard deviations of the mean
++ nearly all the probability of an assets returns are contained within 2 standard deviations of the mean
-+ to model independent securities requires the following:
++ to model-independent securities requires the following:
     + mean return of the security returns
     + standard deviation of the security returns